nyu-pl-sp19/class12/README.md

 which only takes 32 bits.

 To perform the type conversion, the compiler uses a technique called *auto boxing*.
-Before passing `x` to `enqueue`, the compiler generates auxiliary glue code that creates a new heap allocated object and stores the value of `x` in a field of that object.
+When a value `x` of type `Int` or some other non-object type is passed to `enqueue`, the compiler generates auxiliary glue code that creates a new heap allocated object and stores the value of `x` in a field of that object.
 Instead of passing `x` directly to `enqueue`, it instead passes the pointer to the wrapper object.
 Similarly, when we call `q.dequeue`, there will be auxiliary glue code that retrieves the wrapper object from the queue and *unboxes* it by extracting the contained `Int` value.
 While these conversions are opaque to the programmer, they incur a constant time and space overhead per conversion that you should be aware of.